-Will: Republicans: Save your party, don't give to Trump
+Will: Save the party, don't give to Trump

 "There's an old adage about a vat of wine standing next to a vat of sewage.
 Add a cup of wine to the sewage, and it is still sewage.
 But add a cup of sewage to the wine, and it is no longer wine but sewage.
 Is this what Donald Trump has done to our politics?"